A Parent's Guide to School Safety Toolkit

 What Should My Child Know?

 The best thing that you can do for your child is to talk with them about the importance of acting with kindness and empathy towards others.
-Have regular conversations about what bullying is and the expectations that you have for them, such as not engaging in bullying, and the consequences they will face (in your home, at school, and legally) if they engage in it.
+Have regular conversations about what bullying and hazing are and the expectations that you have for them, such as not engaging in bullying or hazing, and the consequences they will face (in your home, at school, and legally) if they engage in it.
 Reassure your children that they can talk with you about anything, and that you are a team.
 Ensure that they know the importance of reporting all instances of bullying and cyberbullying, and how to do so, including using their schools’ anonymous reporting system if that is how they want to report it.

 When having these conversations, remember that the goal is to have an open dialogue, rather than a lecture, and it is best to have these conversations on a regular basis rather than once.